Calculating Pot Odds in Poker – What Is the Best Way?

 Quick Way to Know Your Pot Odds

-As you can see, calculating pot odds is not the hardest thing in the world, and it will only require some simple math to get to the bottom of things.
+As you can see, calculating pot odds is not the hardest thing in the world.
+It will only require some simple math to understand.

 However, having to actually do the calculations while playing can be a bit of a nuisance and time-waster, which is why it’s good to know some basic pot odds by heart.